Cashew Butter vs Peanut Butter: Which Butter is Better?

 Peanut butter provides 3.4% more potassium per 100 grams.

 Some medical experts recommend the potassium to sodium ratio of 4:1.
-Consuming too much sodium or not enough potassium throws off the delicate balance the kidneys need to remove the excess water8.
+Consuming too much sodium or not enough potassium throws off the delicate balance the kidneys need to remove the excess water 8.

 Potassium helps the body get rid of excess sodium reducing fluid build-up.
-These help keep systolic and diastolic blood pressure lower ((American Heart Association: How Potassium Can Help Control High Blood Pressure)).
+These help keep systolic and diastolic blood pressure lower 9.

-According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure9.
+According to Harvard Health, a number of studies have shown a connection between low potassium levels and high blood pressure 10.
 The more potassium, the more sodium your body will lose.

 Magnesium

 Magnesium helps keep blood pressure levels stable and balanced.
-Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure10.
+Recent scientific research examined previous studies and concluded magnesium supplementation decreased systolic and diastolic blood pressure 11.

 Magnesium helps control the following: